awsdocs/aws-direct-connect-user-guide/resiliency_toolkit.md

 + Auto\-negotiation for a port must be disabled for a connection with a port speed of more than 1 Gbps\.
 However, depending on the AWS Direct Connect endpoint serving your connection, auto\-negotiation might need to be enabled or disabled for 1 Gbps connections\.
 If your virtual interface remains down, see [Troubleshooting layer 2 \(data link\) issues](Troubleshooting.md#ts-layer-2)\.
 + 802\.1Q VLAN encapsulation must be supported across the entire connection, including intermediate devices\.
 + Your device must support Border Gateway Protocol \(BGP\) and BGP MD5 authentication\.
 + \(Optional\) You can configure Bidirectional Forwarding Detection \(BFD\) on your network\.
+BFD is a feature of BGP that applies to both public and privdate transit virtual interfaces\.
 Asynchronous BFD is automatically enabled for AWS Direct Connect virtual interfaces, but does not take effect until you configure it on your router\.
+See [Enable BFD for a Direct Connect connection](https://aws.amazon.com/premiumsupport/knowledge-center/enable-bfd-direct-connect/)

 Make sure you have the following information before you begin your configuration:
 + The resiliency model that you want to use\.